hadeelashraf/ethicalhacking/README.md

 - you can use this website: [BugCrowd] (https://bugcrowd.com/)

 ## Phase 1: Reconnaissance
-One of the most critical stages for network mapping, information gathering, and vulnerability identification.
+One of the most critical stages for network mapping, information gathering, and vulnerability identification. you can find my own automated bash script code used in [recon.sh file](recon.sh)

 **Used Command line tools:**